 Wild areas of Hong Kong represent perhaps the last chance for the critically endangered Golden Coin

 Due to false beliefs (of curing acne to cancer), the Golden Coin Turtle is one of the highest priced turtles in the trade, with prices for a single animal ranging from $20,000 to as high as $40,000.
 That's US$!
+Traditional Chinese Medicine has it place, but it is probably the single largest reason that so many unique and endangered animals are slaughtered mercilessly each day of each year.
+And the profits produced go mainly to organised crime gangs.

 A couple of years ago a friend fished one of these out of a storm drain where it had been stuck and he was astonished when he checked what it was, and realised its value and he made sure it went immediately to Kadoorie Farm, where it could join their breeding programme.
 The critically endangered Golden Coin Turtles (Cuora trifasciata) have their ancestral home in southern China and these turtles are as endangered as mainland China’s Giant Pandas, and the wild areas of Hong Kong represent its last chance for continued existence in the wild.